These are the common statements we make while we are facing unhappiness in our lives.

 Playing video games with friends will give you pleasure but if you value your career and work, working instead of playing will make you happy.

-But our brains crave pleasure, the immediate gratification and if we are unaware of our impulsiveness, it becomes very difficult to stay away from pleasure.
+But our brains crave pleasure, the hit of dopamine, the immediate gratification and if we are unaware of our impulsiveness, it becomes very difficult to stay away from pleasure.

 This is what happened to me.